-However, very often men have the wrong perspective on their penis, says sexual health expert Dr David Delvin.
+However, men often have the wrong perspective on their penis, says sexual health expert Dr David Delvin.
 "When you look down at your own organ, it seems shorter than it really is," he says.
 "In contrast, when you glance around at other guys in changing rooms or showers, you get a sideways view of them.
 So they usually seem to be longer than you are."

 To see your penis as other people would, look at yourself undressed in front of a full-length mirror.
 The penis looks longer and larger than when observed from above.

 At some stage, most boys get out a ruler or a tape measure to find out how long their penis is.
 Dr Delvin says there's little point in doing this when the penis is limp because the length of a flaccid penis can vary a lot, for example depending on how cold the room is.

 To get a precise measurement, do it when you have an erection.
 Take the measurement from the base of the penis on the side nearer to the tummy, up to the tip, where the hole is.

 Average penis size